ONLYUSEmeFEET/picodrivePICOReborn/platform/base_readme.txt

   Some games (like Snatcher) may hang in certain scenes because of this.
   Some mp3 rippers/encoders remove silence and beginning/end of audio tracks, what causes audio desyncs and/or mentioned problems.
-  If you have cue/bin rip, you can use the bin_to_cso_mp3 tool (included with the emulator) to make a proper iso/mp3 rip.
 * Sega/Mega CD: If your games hangs at the BIOS screen (with planets shown), you may be using a bad BIOS dump.
 Try another from a different source.
 * Some Sega/Mega CD games don't use Z80 for anything, but they leave it active, so disabling Z80 manually (in advanced options) improves performance.
-* Use lower bitrate for better performance (96 or 128kbps CBRs recommended).
 #ifdef GP2X
-* GP2X F100/F200: When you use both GP2X CPUs, keep in mind that you can't overclock as high as when using ARM920 only.
+* When you use both GP2X CPUs, keep in mind that you can't overclock as high as when using ARM920 only.
 For example my GP2X when run singlecore can reach 280MHz, but with both cores it's about 250MHz.
 When overclocked too much, it may start hanging and producing random noise, or causing ARM940 crashes ("940 crashed" message displayed).
+#endif
+* Use lower bitrate for better performance (96 or 128kbps CBRs recommended).
+#ifdef GP2X
-* GP2X F100/F200: Due to internal implementation mp3s must not be larger that
-  12MB (12582912 bytes).
+* Due to internal implementation mp3s must not be larger that 12MB (12582912 bytes).
 Larger mp3s will not be fully loaded.
+* RAM timings option is good for dualcore operation (it is disabled by default because it doesn't work on every GP2X, so enable it in advanced options).
 #endif

 Configuration
 -------------

-#ifdef UIQ
-#include "config.txt"
-#else
 @@0.
-"Save slot"
-This is a slot number to use for savestates, when done by a button press outside menu.
-This can also be configured to be changed with a button (see "key configuration").
+"Renderer"
+#ifdef GP2X
+8bit fast:
+This enables alternative heavily optimized tile-based renderer, which renders pixels not line-by-line (this is what accurate renderers do), but in 8x8 tiles, which is much faster.
+But because of the way it works it can't render any mid-frame image changes (raster effects), so it is useful only with some games.

+Other two are accurate line-based renderers.
+The 8bit is faster but does not run well with some games like Street Racer.

+#endif
+#ifdef GIZ
+This option allows to switch between 16bit and 8bit renderers.
+The 8bit one is a bit faster for some games, but not much, because colors still need to be converted to 16bit, as this is what Gizmondo requires.
+It also introduces graphics problems for some games, so it's best to use 16bit one.

+#endif
+#ifdef PSP
+This option allows to switch between fast and accurate renderers.
+The fast one is much faster, because it draws the whole frame at a time, instead of doing it line by line, like the accurate one does.
+But because of the way it works it can't render any mid-frame image changes (raster effects), so it is useful only for some games.

+#endif
+#ifdef GIZ
 @@0.
-"Frameskip"
-How many frames to skip rendering before displaying another.
-"Auto" is recommended.
+"Scanline mode"
+This option was designed to work around slow framebuffer access (the Gizmondo's main bottleneck) by drawing every other line (even numbered lines only).
+This improves performance greatly, but looses detail.

+#endif
+#ifdef GP2X
 @@0.
-"Region"
-This option lets you force the game to think it is running on machine from the specified region, or just to set autodetection order.
-Also affects Sega/Mega CD.
+"Scaling"
+"hw" means GP2X hardware scaler, which causes no performance loss, but scaled image looks a bit blocky. "sw" means software scaling, which uses pixel averaging and may look a bit nicer, but blurry.
+Horizontal scaling is only for games which use so called "32 column mode" (256x224 or 256x240), and scales image width to 320 pixels.
+Vertical scales height to 240 for games which use height 224 (most of them).

+#endif
+#ifdef GIZ
 @@0.
+"Scale low res mode"
+The Genesis/Megadrive had several graphics modes, some of which were only 256 pixels wide.
+This option scales their width to 320 by using simple pixel averaging scaling.
+Works only when 16bit renderer is enabled.

+#endif
+@@0.
+"Accurate timing"
+This adds some more emulation precision, but slows the emulation down.
+Without this option some games do not boot (Red Zone for example), others have sound problems.
+This options has no effect for Sega/Mega CD emulation.

+@@0.
+"Accurate sprites"
+This option improves emulation of sprite priorities, it also enables emulation of sprite collision bit.
+If you see one sprite being drawn incorrectly above the other (often seen in Sonic 3D Blast), you can enable this to fix the problem.
+This only works with the accurate renderers (see first option).

+@@0.
 "Show FPS"
 Self-explanatory.
 Format is XX/YY, where XX is the number of rendered frames and YY is the number of emulated frames per second.

+@@0.
+"Frameskip"
+How many frames to skip rendering before displaying another.
+"Auto" is recommended.

 @@0.
 "Enable sound"
 Does what it says.
 You must enable at least YM2612 or SN76496 (in advanced options,